galenscovell/Ruby-Foundations/README.md

 Ruby-Foundations
 ================

 Ruby building blocks.
-Everything from Project Euler problems to games to playful algorithms.
+Everything from algorithms to games on my way to becoming a Ruby maestro.